 At Rivers Casino Pittsburgh, the bad beat jackpot is structured to pay 40% to the loser of the hand, 30% to the winner, and distribute the remaining 30% to the other players at the table.
-Now that the jackpot is over $1 million, the winner of the bad beat jackpot will earn more than $400,000.
+Now that the jackpot is over $1.1 million, the winner of the bad beat jackpot (the loser in the qualifying hand) will earn more than $460,000.

 Rivers Casino Pittsburgh Bad Beat Jackpot

 The Bad Beat Jackpot went live on March 1, 2021, offering two tiers in a mini and main jackpot.
 The mini jackpot requires the loser of the hand to have a full house, aces full of kings, or better with both players in the hand using both of their hold cards.
 It gave players the opportunity to win more frequently, every one to two months.